google/WebFundamentals/src/content/en/fundamentals/primers/shadowdom/index.markdown

 <div class="forward">
   <b>Already familiar with Shadow DOM?</b>
   <p>This article describes the new <a href="http://w3c.github.io/webcomponents/spec/shadow/" target="_blank">Shadow DOM v1 spec</a>.
-If you've been using Shadow DOM, chances are you're familiar with the <a href="https://www.chromestatus.com/features/4507242028072960">v0 version shipped in Chrome 35</a>.
+If you've been using Shadow DOM, chances are you're familiar with the <a href="https://www.chromestatus.com/features/4507242028072960">v0 version shipped in Chrome 35</a>, which has also been polyfilled.
 The concepts are the same, but the v1 spec has important API differences.
 Keep reading to see what's new or check out the section on <a href="#historysupport">History and browser support</a> for more info.</p>
 </div>

 ## TL;DR {#tldr}

 Shadow DOM provides a **way for elements to own, render, and style a chunk of DOM that's separate from the rest of the page**.
-While you don't have to author custom elements that use Shadow DOM, [doing so](#elements) allows you to take advantage of its benefits (CSS scoping, DOM encapsulation, composition) and build web components which are more resilient, highly configurable, and extremely reusable.
+While you don't have to author custom elements that use shadow DOM, [doing so](#elements) allows you to take advantage of its benefits (CSS scoping, DOM encapsulation, composition) and build web components which are more resilient, highly configurable, and extremely reusable.

-When combined with Custom Elements, Shadow DOM provides a **framework-free way of creating self-contained components**.
+When combined with custom elements, shadow DOM provides a **framework-free way of creating self-contained components**.

 ## Introduction {#intro}

-Shadow DOM is one of the four Web Component standards: [HTML Templates](http://www.html5rocks.com/en/tutorials/webcomponents/template/), [Shadow DOM][sd_spec], [Custom Elements](/web/fundamentals/primers/customelements/) and [HTML Imports](http://www.html5rocks.com/en/tutorials/webcomponents/imports/).
+Shadow DOM is one of the four Web Component standards: [HTML Templates](http://www.html5rocks.com/en/tutorials/webcomponents/template/), [Shadow DOM][sd_spec], [Custom elements](/web/fundamentals/primers/customelements/) and [HTML Imports](http://www.html5rocks.com/en/tutorials/webcomponents/imports/).

-How does Shadow DOM fit into the web components narrative?
+How does shadow DOM fit into the web components narrative?
 If custom elements are the way to create a new HTML tag and give it a JS API, shadow DOM is the way you give the tag its HTML/CSS.
 The two APIs combine to make a component with self-contained HTML/CSS/JS.

 Shadow DOM is designed as a tool for building component-based apps, but it also brings solutions for common problems in web development:

 - **Isolated DOM**: a component's DOM is self-contained (e.g. `querySelector()` won't return nodes inside the component).
-- **Scoped CSS**: CSS defined inside Shadow DOM is scoped to it.
+- **Scoped CSS**: CSS defined inside shadow DOM is scoped to it.
 Styles rules don't leak out and page styles don't bleed in.
-- **Removes the need for tools like [BEM](http://getbem.com/introduction/)**.
-Since the DOM is scoped to the component, we can use common id/class names again.
+- **Removes the need for methodologies like [BEM](http://getbem.com/introduction/)**.
+Since the DOM is scoped to the component, we can use cleaner, more generic id/class names again.
 Local names won't collide with ones used in the main page.
-- **Hide component internals**: users don't need to see the implementation details of a component.
+- **Hide component internals**: consumers of your component don't need to see the implementation details of it.
 - **Composition**: design a declarative, markup-based API for your component.
-Render the user's HTML in different ways inside the component.

-Although you can use the Shadow DOM API and its benefits outside of web components, I'm only going to focus on examples that build on custom elements.
-I'll be using the Custom Elements v1 API in all examples.
+Although you can use the shadow DOM API and its benefits outside of web components, I'm only going to focus on examples that build on custom elements.
+I'll be using the custom elements v1 API in all examples.
 {: .wf-talkinghead }

 #### &lt;fancy-tabs&gt; demo {#demo}